-Codes for Mark/Release Locations: BONAFF-Bonneville Dam; CARS - Carson National Fish Hatchery; LWSH - Little White Salmon National Fish Hatchery; LYLFAT - Lyle Falls Adult Fish Trap, Klickitat River; MVFLAP - Moving Falls Acc.
-Ponds, WF Hood River; SKAM - Skamania Hatchery (WDFW); SPRC - Spring Creek National Fish Hatchery
+^a Codes for Mark/Release Locations: BONAFF-Bonneville Dam; FORDH - Ford Hatchery; KETFAL - Kettle Falls; LWSH - Little White Salmon National Fish Hatchery; LYLFAT - Lyle Falls Adult Fish Trap, Klickitat River; SPRC - Spring Creek National Fish Hatchery; WILL - Willard National Fish Hatchery

-In 2023, an investigation of the timing and movement of returning adult URBs in and out of the Little White Salmon River and straying into the White Salmon River will continue using submersible PIT antennas placed at strategic locations.
+In 2024, the investigation of the timing and movement of returning adult URBs in and out of the Little White Salmon River and straying into the White Salmon River will continue using submersible PIT antennas placed at strategic locations.
 Detection data of adult URB movement in the Little White Salmon and White Salmon Rivers collected will be used to assess factors that may be leading to straying.